 24 Port VDSL2 IP DSLAM

 Models such as the VX-MD4024 24 Port VDSL2 IP DSLAM are also suitable for small scale deployments.
 As a network grows in size, additional units from different vendors can be added to a network.
 These DSLAMs are ideal for multi-dwelling units or external cabinets.

 Devices such as the VX-1000HDx provide longer distances and are designed for access networks.
 These units are heftier in size measuring around 1.5U.

-Chassis-type DSLAMs such as the MA5616 feature hot-swappable line cards.
+Chassis-type DSLAMs feature hot-swappable line cards.
 Service providers can customize these DSLAMs to build multi-service units.
 Units such as these can feature Gigabit Ethernet (GbE) trunk interfaces and SFP ports for fiber connectivity.